Kattis/problem-package-format/spec/legacy.md

 | validator_flags        | String                                                    |                                                          | Will be passed as command-line arguments to each of the output validators.
 | scoring                | Map with keys as defined below                            | See definition below                                     | Must only be used on scoring problems.
 | keywords               | String                                                    |                                                          | String of space separated keywords.

+### UUID

+The `uuid` is meant to track a problem, even if its package name and/or `name` changes.
+For example, it can be used to identify the existing problem to update in an online problem archive and not accidentally upload it as a new one.
+The intention is that a new `uuid` should be assigned if the problem significantly changes.

+This specification currently does not imply any more semantic meaning to this field.

 ### License